 5. Water often in hot weather.
 I watered once a day when the temperatures got really hot this summer.
 But in more normal conditions, I water every other day or so.
 Check your soil to make sure it isn't getting dry either way.

 6. Prune that bitch!
-Pruning leads to more basil.
+Pruning leads to more basil, so make sure that you figure out how you'll handle the overflow, maybe by learning how to freeze fresh herbs.
 Start pruning the top leaves at around six inches tall and continue to prune as it gets bushier.
 Also, pinch off any flowers that you see so they don't go to seed.
 That will lead to bland and sparse plants.

 7. Keep insects away.
 If pests are bugging your plants, I've heard using liquid seaweed as a fertilizer will help.